Choose your topic

-You are matched (or you choose from our amazing roster) a teacher who fits not only your interests, but your personality.
-Our teachers span the denominational and professional spectrum, but share one common ideology: They are non-judgemental, and here to lend a hand as you explore.
+You choose a teacher who fits not only your interests, but your personality.
+Our teachers span the denominational and professional spectrum, but share one common ideology: they are non-judgemental, and here to lend a hand as you explore.
 If you need help finding a great fit, our JLC team will match you based on your learning style and interests.

-You choose to learn about topics that speak to you and your life.
-If you don’t know where to start or how to choose, you can explore possibilities with your educator.
+You choose topics that speak to you, your life, or your work.
+If you don’t know where to start or how to choose, your educator can help!

 I started one-on-one Jewish learning a month ago and am amazed at how much meaning it has already brought to my life.
 Under the guidance of an incredible, dynamic educator, I have started exploring everything from racial equity & inclusion, to inspirational Jewish leaders, to parenting, all rooted in Jewish values & traditions.
 Each session has helped ground my thinking & approach, bringing a depth that has been missing for me.
 This experience is highly personalized & immensely valuable.
 I am so grateful to Moishe House for making this possible, it’s truly a gift.

 I really look forward to this hour that I get with this person.
 It's time where I can focus on me, on the big issues facing my life and the world.
 I have permission from my boss to invest in myself - I get this incredible gift of a break in my day and week.

 There is a rejuvenation factor.
 I get a weekly interruption in an intentional way.
 I've committed to myself to take an hour every week to focus on myself and my learning.
 I’m prioritizing my time, and learning every week is how I prioritize myself.
 I’m only being asked to be an expert in myself - what are my values, my community, my questions?
 All i have to do is show up - i don't have to have a draft ready, or prework.